cilium/cilium/Documentation/contributing/docs/docsstyle.rst

 But the following examples are incorrect::

-    - The implemention of gateway API
+    - The implementation of gateway API
     - To create a gateway object, ...

 .. _the section on capitalization for API objects: https://kubernetes.io/docs/contribute/style/style-guide/#use-upper-camel-case-for-api-objects